DPRASAD-dp/IBM-Chatbot/README.md

 1. Clone this repository to your local machine.

-2. Install the required Python packages:
+2. Install the required Python packages:  `pip install ibm_watson` and `pip install requests`

-   pip install ibm_watson
-   pip install requests

 ## Configuration